 More and more traffic is coming from mobile.
 Look at your analytics.
 If most of your traffic is coming from mobile, it may make sense to deviate from the suggestion above and target a shorter content length.

 The same is true for people who are coming to your content via social media.
 Someone browsing a never-ending stream of posts on Facebook might click your link, but if the content is too long, they might decide it isn’t worth their time at that moment, with so much else in their feeds competing for attention.

 They probably won’t be back to try again later.
 You typically get one chance to capture someone’s attention, so make it count.

 You never want to pad your writing with useless crap just to hit some arbitrary word count.
 If you’ve said what you needed to say in 600 words, and it doesn’t make sense to keep going, don’t.
 Let it be.

 The content needs to be good, or none of this other stuff matters; a blog post that’s loaded to the brim with filler is not going to be good.

 Remember, content is king.
 Take care of it, and it’ll take care of you.

 Do you prefer a certain length of content?
 Have you found one to perform better than the other?
-Share your thoughts on content length in the comments!
+Share your thoughts on content length with me on Twitter!